-Details of QBE's policies and practices regarding the remuneration of executive key management personnel and non-executive directors are set out in the QBE Remuneration Report.
+Details of QBE's policies and practices regarding the remuneration of executive key management personnel and nonexecutive directors are set out in the QBE Remuneration Report.
 Other than meeting statutory superannuation requirements, QBE does not have in place any retirement benefit schemes for non-executive directors.

-QBE's Securities Trading Policy outlines QBE's approach to derivatives or otherwise limiting the economic risk of participating in equity-based remuneration plans, and is available at www.qbe.com/investor-relations/corporate-governance/global-policies.
+QBE's Securities Trading Policy outlines QBE's approach to derivatives or otherwise limiting the economic risk of participating in equitybased remuneration plans, and is available at www.gbe.com/investor-relations/corporate-governance/global-policies.